 Now that I am no longer a Christian and do not believe in any gods, I feel my life is better.
 I can now create my own purpose instead of following for someone else’s plan for my life; I am much more fulfilled intellectually; I am able to take in facts and adjust my worldview to meet those facts, instead of forcing facts to fit into my preconceived Christian worldview; I am able to make moral judgments based on my own values, not values expressed in an ancient book; and I am able to focus on making the one life that I know I have better instead of using this life as a way to try to get into the afterlife that I want.
 Life as an atheist feels more authentic and happy to me.

 This was a guest post from Skeptic Mom, a wife, mother, atheist, naturalist, and humanist who endeavors to think critically.
 At this time she prefers to remain anonymous.
 Check out her website here to read her posts and participate in discussions.
-You can also find her on Facebook or follow her on Twitter: @skeptic_mom.
-If you would like to be a guest blogger on Godlessmom.com, please, click here.
+If you would like to be a guest blogger on Godlessmom.com, please, contact me.